fiveisprime/marvel-api/README.md

 ### #stories

-Fetch a tories of events filtered by character ID.
+Fetch stories filtered by character ID.

 Optionally accepts a limit [20] and an offset [0].